The Desert Rose Band: Formation

-The Desert Rose Band was formed in 1985 by frontman Chris Hillman (born December 4, 1944), formerly a member of The Byrds, and co-founder, along with the late Gram Parsons of the country-rock band The Flying Burrito Brothers.
-Additional members included John Jorgenson (born July 6, 1956), who was mainly responsible for the instrumental arrangements of the songs, and Herb Pedersen (born April 27, 1944), responsible for the vocal arrangements.
+The Desert Rose Band was formed in 1985 by frontman Chris Hillman (born December 4, 1944), formerly a member of The Byrds, and co-founder along with the late Gram Parsons of the Country Rock band The Flying Burrito Brothers.
+Hillman was touring that year with Dan Fogelberg in support of his Newgrass album High Country Snows as well as appearing on the album.
+Additional members of Fogelberg's band were recruited by Hillman as members including Herb Pedersen (born April 27, 1944), responsible for the vocal arrangements (Herb also appeared on the High Country Snows album); John Jorgenson (born July 6, 1956), who was mainly responsible for the instrumental arrangements of the songs, and bassist Bill Bryson (1946-2017).
+Pedal steel player JayDee Maness (born January 4, 1945) and drummer Steve Duncan (born July 28, 1953) rounded out the group.
 Jorgenson and Pedersen sang three-part harmony with Hillman.
 Each Desert Rose Band album featured Pedersen on one lead vocal.
-Pedal steel player JayDee Maness (born January 4, 1945), drummer Steve Duncan (born July 28, 1953), and bassist Bill Bryson (1946–2017) rounded out the group.

 Career

 1987-1989: The Desert Rose Band and Running

 Their eponymous debut album was issued in 1987 on MCA/Curb.
 It contained their first hit "Ashes of Love", which was originally a Johnnie & Jack song from the early 1950s.
 It was the second time Hillman and Pedersen recorded "Ashes of Love," the first being on Hillman's just prior album Desert Rose on the Sugar Hill label.
 The Desert Rose Band's debut also featured a remake of Chris Hillman's "Time Between" which he previously wrote and recorded as a member of the Byrds, as well as the band's first chart-topper "He's Back and I'm Blue".

 Their second album Running (1988) featured the John Hiatt-penned hit "She Don't Love Nobody", "Running", and a remake of Buck Owens's "Hello Trouble".
+The Desert Rose Band also reached #2 on the Billboard Hot Country Singles & Tracks in November of 1988 with the first single released from the Running album, "Summer Wind."